onflow/flow-go/cmd/bootstrap/README.md

 The bootstrapping will generate the following information:

 #### Per node
-* Staking key (BLS key on curve BLS12-381)
+* Staking private key (BLS key on curve BLS12-381)
-* Networking key (ECDSA key on curve P-256)
+* Networking private key (ECDSA key on curve P-256)
-* Random beacon key; _only_ for consensus nodes (BLS key on curve BLS12-381, used for a BLS-based threshold signatures)
+* Random beacon private key; _only_ for consensus nodes (BLS key on curve BLS12-381, used for a BLS-based threshold signatures)

 #### Node Identities
 * List of all authorized Flow nodes